cloudflare/workers-sdk/.changeset/quick-cheetahs-attack.md

 "create-cloudflare": patch
 ---

-Skip empty next steps in the output summary.
-Previously, they would log undefined undefined.
+fix: make sure that using the current directory doesn't generate an `undefined undefined` log in the output summary.